Frenotomy Aftercare Instructions (6 Weeks)

 DAY 2: Beginning this morning, you will be doing aftercare stretches every 4 hours, INCLUDING OVERNIGHT.
 Place baby on a firm surface.
 Always perform stretches from behind your baby’s head.

 Reach into your baby’s mouth with your 2 INDEX FINGERS and lift baby’s tongue to stretch the diamond wide open.
 Elevate the tongue to STRETCH THE DIAMOND TALL for 3 seconds at a time, and do this TWICE.
-This is a helpful video demonstrating the tongue lift and the diamond as it heals.

 If your baby had an upper lip tie released, lift the upper lip and massage the junction of the lip and gums.
 You will use a circular motion, then massage vertically and horizontally to keep the wound open as it heals.